Enhancing AI in Manufacturing: A COO's Guide to Success (2026) for the Canadian Market

 3) Treat models like assets: MLOps for OT.

-4) Put adoption on the Gemba.
+4) Put adoption in the field.

-5) Govern for scale, not permission.
+5) Govern for scalability, not just approval.

 FAQs